al6x/jslang/blog/misunderstanding-of-javascript.md

 like Java and Visual Basic" he still managed to keep the core of the language clean and powerful.
 The core of JavaScript looks more like a Lisp than Java or Basic.

-So, JavaScript is dynamic and functional language with closures and prototypes.
+So, JavaScript is a dynamic and functional language with closures and prototypes.

 It's also
 [the fastest interpreted language](http://benchmarksgame.alioth.debian.org/u32/which-programs-are-fastest.php) -